tomcontileslie/acatool/README.md

 departement is in.
 Uses geo.api.gouv.fr along with some conversion tables for departements taken from Wikipedia.

-)(note that Caen and Rouen have since been merged into Normandie.)_
+_(Note that Caen and Rouen have since been merged into Normandie.)_

 # Quick install